Deflating for Spring: Managing Pressure as Ambient Temps Rise

 The Seasonal Pressure Shift: Why Spring Requires a Tire Recalibration

 As the final frosts of winter recede and ambient temperatures begin their steady climb, most drivers focus on spring cleaning or switching out winter tires.
 However, a critical mechanical transition is happening inside your tires that often goes unnoticed until it manifests as uneven tread wear or a harsh ride.
-At our technical service center, we emphasize that tire maintenance is not a "set it and forget it" task; it is a seasonal dialogue between the air inside your tires and the environment outside.
+Based on common patterns observed in our technical service centers and routine maintenance records, tire maintenance is not a "set it and forget it" task; it is a seasonal dialogue between the air inside your tires and the environment outside.

 The physics governing this relationship is straightforward but unforgiving.
 For every 10°F change in ambient temperature, tire pressure typically fluctuates by approximately 1 PSI (Pounds per Square Inch).
 While a 1 PSI drop in winter is a well-known precursor to a "Low Tire Pressure" warning light, the inverse—a 4 to 8 PSI spike as we move from a 30°F winter morning to a 70°F spring afternoon—rarely triggers an alert.
 This creates a silent over-inflation scenario that can compromise vehicle handling and safety.